-Since our inception through December 31, 2019, our operations have been financed by net proceeds of \$280.4 million from the sale of convertible notes payable and our convertible preferred stock as well as our IPO.
-As of December 31, 2019, we had \$222.7 million in cash, cash equivalents and restricted cash.
+Since our inception through December 31, 2020, our operations have been financed by net proceeds of \$385.3 million from the sale of convertible notes payable and our convertible preferred stock as well as our IPO and follow-on offering.
+As of December 31, 2020, we had \$287.5 million in cash, cash equivalents and restricted cash.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.

-We have incurred losses since our inception in June 2014 and, as of December 31, 2019, we had an accumulated deficit of \$58.0 million.
+We have incurred losses since our inception in June 2014 and, as of December 31, 2020 and 2019, we had accumulated deficits of \$110.3 million and \$58.0 million, respectively.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.